 Online hate speech, or "cyberhate," can consist of non-threatening offensive, insulting or prejudicial messages, photos, or videos that appear on social media platforms such as Facebook, Instagram, Twitter and YouTube.
 These acts are not unlawful.
 Many of these platforms do have policies prohibiting hateful speech and allow individuals to make online complaints in regards to hateful messaging.

+The University of Nevada, Reno's primary mission is to serve as an academic institution.
 The production of sound, either amplified or non-amplified, in conjunction with an outdoor event or speech activity should not disrupt educational activities and other University business.
 Outdoor events which use amplified sound equipment are prohibited on the University campus, except under guidelines, procedures and policies specified in this section of the UAM (University Sound Policy, 5,440).

 Time, Place and Manner

-- Sound amplification equipment is prohibited outdoors on the University campus, except in the locations and times listed below.
+Sound amplification equipment is prohibited outdoors on the University campus, except in the locations and times listed below.

-- During the Final Class Meeting Week, when final examinations are held, no events involving amplified sound will be scheduled from 7:00 a.m. until 10:00 p.m.
+During the Final Class Meeting Week, when final examinations are held, no events involving amplified sound will be scheduled from 7:00 a.m. until 10:30 p.m.
 No exceptions will be granted during this period, which starts on the first day of finals and runs through the last day of scheduled finals.

 In rare cases, organizations may request an exception to policy.

 Undergraduate student organization requests for exceptions may be submitted for consideration with a reservation request for use of outdoor space through the SEAB.
 The SEAB shall review the exception request.
 If approved, the SEAB shall submit the justification for the exception to the Associate Vice President for Student Life Services and then to Scheduling Services.